Pregnancy nutrition: Foods to avoid during pregnancy

 To avoid harmful bacteria or viruses in seafood:

 - Avoid raw fish and shellfish.
-Examples include sushi, sashimi, ceviche and raw oysters, scallops or clams.
+Examples of raw or undercooked foods to avoid include sushi, sashimi, ceviche and raw oysters, scallops or clams.

 - Avoid refrigerated, uncooked seafood.
 Examples include seafood labeled nova style, lox, kippered, smoked or jerky.
 It's OK to eat smoked seafood if it's an ingredient in a casserole or other cooked dish.
 Canned and shelf-stable versions also are safe.